Optimal Generalized Decision Trees via Integer Programming: Computational Results

-In this section we focus on comparing the accuracy of our optimal decision trees as a function of the dataset size and the tree topology.
-In Table~\ref{topology-compare}, we compare the accuracy for different tree topologies - depth 2, depth 2.5, depth 3 and imbalanced - and the accuracy of CART as implemented in the package rpart for R \cite{rpart}.
-For each dataset, we generate 30 random training/testing splits of the dataset by sampling a training set of size $\min(\lceil.9n\rceil, 600)$ without replacement, training both models (ODT and CART) on this training set, and then testing the accuracy of the model on the holdout testing set.
-In these first comparisons to CART, we compare the performance of ODT to CART by restricting the maximum depth of the learned CART trees to 3, thus allowing at most 8 leaf nodes, which is the maximum that our trees can have.
+We next focus on comparing the accuracy of ODTs with CART.
+We consider 4 different tree topologies for ODTs: depth 2, depth 2.5, depth 3 and imbalanced.
+We use CART as implemented in the package rpart for R \cite{rpart}.
+We compare the performance of ODT to CART by restricting the maximum depth of the learned CART trees to 3, thus allowing at most 8 leaf nodes, which is the maximum that our trees can have.
 We note that this does not mean the learned CARTs have the same topology as our ODTs.

-In running ODT, we set a time limit of 30 minutes for each run, although, because of our choice of sample size in this comparison, most instances were solved within that time limit.
-The table lists the average training and testing accuracy, in percentages, over the 30 runs.
+We also investigate the effect of {\em feature selection} by running CART first and considering only the features used by CART in constructing ODTs.
+For each dataset, we generate 5 random training/testing splits of the dataset by sampling without replacement and report the averages.
+We use $90\%$ of the data for training CART and we use $\min \{90\%,600\}$ data points for training ODTs.

+In Tables \ref{Cart-compare} and \ref{Cart-compare3} we show the results for ODTs trained for up to 30 minutes with and without feature selection, respectively, and compare with CART trees of depth 3.
+In both tables we list the average training and testing accuracy, in percentages, over the 5 runs.
+We highlight in bold the best testing accuracy achieved by the ODTs if it is more than $1\%$ larger than that achieved by CART, and reversely, highlight accuracy of CART when it is more than $1\%$ larger than best accuracy of ODT.
 The standard deviation in all cases is fairly small, typically around $0.2-0.3\%$.

+In Table \ref{Cart-compare} we see that testing accuracy achieved by ODTs after 30 minutes of training is significant better than that of depth 3 CART.
+Comparing Tables \ref{Cart-compare} and \ref{Cart-compare3}, we see that on average the feature selection typically degrades training accuracy but results in better testing accuracy.
+This can be explained by the fact that reducing the number of features prevents the ODTs from overfitting.
+This observation suggest that using feature selection, especially for larger trees could be beneficial not only for computational speedup but for better accuracy.

+We next repeat the same experiments from Tables \ref{Cart-compare} and \ref{Cart-compare3} with a 5 minute time limit on Cplex and report the results in Tables \ref{Cart-compare4} and \ref{Cart-compare6}.
+Note that the time for feature selection is negligible.

+Comparing Tables \ref{Cart-compare} and \ref{Cart-compare4}, we do not see a significant difference in accuracy for depth 2 and depth 2.5 ODTs due to the reduction of the time limit from 30 minutes to 5 minutes.
+For depth 3 ODTs, and the imbalanced trees however, both training and testing performance gets noticeably worse due to the reduction of the time limit.
+Comparing Tables \ref{Cart-compare4} and \ref{Cart-compare6}, we see that in most cases feature selection helps in terms of both training and testing accuracy.